 - these ideas will not guarantee a totally peaceful listening experience, although that’s the goal

-- we’ve learned that choosing a few of these activities can keep engaged longer, rather than just having one activity for both days of the conference
+- we’ve learned that choosing a few of these activities can keep children engaged longer, rather than just having one activity for both days of General Conference

-Remember. the ultimate goal is to create an atmosphere where the Holy Ghost can be present and you can receive revelation for you and your family can feel uplifted and inspired.
+Remember, the ultimate goal is to create an atmosphere where you and your family can feel uplifted and inspired.